BME-MIT-IET/iet-hf-2022-jay/doc/SonarCloud and CI.md

 <img src="assets/SonarCloud setup.png" alt="SonarCloud setup page contains all the information you need to setup your project">

+I updated the ```build.gradle``` file, then configured the CICD pipeline to work with
+SonarCloud.
+I also had to create a new repository secret, which contained the token for authenticating the project.

 # Conclusion

 A CICD pipeline is hyper useful when an